 There are more than 1.5 million off-grid properties in the UK that are heated with oil boilers.
-If your oil heating is becoming unreliable or you want to replace it with something greener, here are some of the main reasons to upgrade to a heat pump.
+If your oil heating is becoming unreliable or you want to replace it with something greener, here are some of the main reasons to replace your oil boiler to a heat pump.

 Oil boilers generate more carbon emissions than almost any other type of home heating